 Families and individuals with rent arrears who may be at risk of eviction can apply for the NYC Department of Human Resources Administration's (HRA) One-Shot Deal emergency assistance program.
-Contact HRA’s Infoline at 718-557-1399 for more information.
+Learn more about One-Shot Deals or contact HRA’s Infoline at 718-557-1399 for more information.
 If you receive Cash Assistance/Public Assistance, you may be eligible for help paying your back rent.
 You should go to your HRA Job Center and speak to someone in the Homelessness Diversion Unit to discuss your situation.

 Households on the brink of homelessness can access an extensive network of neighborhood- based services through Homebase, to help you develop a personalized plan to overcome an immediate housing crisis and achieve housing stability.